MacarenaZalazar/MacarenaZalazar/README.md

 ### My name is Macarena Zalazar and I'm Full Stack Developer 🚀

-- 🔭 I’m currently working on my final project in Henry's bootcamp
+- 🔭 I've recently finished HENRY'S bootcamp.
-- 🌱 I’m currently learning Typescript, MongoDB and React Native
+- 🌱 I’m currently learning Typescript, MongoDB and React Native.
-- 🧠 I'm currently interested on start working in the industry, and became part of projects that improve people's daily lives
+- 🧠 I'm currently interested on start working in the industry, and became part of projects that improve people's daily lives.
 - ⚡ Fun fact: I'm also a musician, and I love photography and design
 <br/>
 📫 How to reach me = {